-Google buys Fitbit for $2.1B, enters crowded wearables field
+Google buys Fitbit for $2.1B, stepping back into wearables

 “With Google’s resources and global platform, Fitbit will be able to accelerate innovation in the wearables category, scale faster, and make health even more accessible to everyone,” Fitbit co-founder and CEO James Park said in a statement.

 Fitbit has 28 million active users worldwide and has sold more than 100 million devices.
 The company said that its privacy and security guidelines won’t change and that it will continue to be transparent about the data it collects and why.
-Fitbit said that it never sells personal information and that its health and wellness data will not be used for Google ads.
+Fitbit said that it never sells personal information and that its health and wellness data will not be used for the advertisements that drive Google’s main business.

+Fitbit’s privacy policy says data it collects include a user’s date of birth, gender, height, weight, and for some users it also stores logs tracking their food and water intake, as well as sleep and female health patterns.

 The deal is expected to close next year if approved by regulators and Fitbit shareholders.